Sign-ups for the 2019 Summer Reading Challenge are now open!

 Completing the Challenge

-1st and 2nd Grade – Read at least 4 books this summer and receive 4 tickets* to Cal's opening game against University of North Carolina on September 1st.
+1st and 2nd Grade – Read at least 4 books this summer and receive 4 tickets* to Cal's opening game against UC Davis on August 31st.

-3rd through 6th Grade – Read at least 6 books this summer and receive 4 tickets* to Cal's opening game against University of North Carolina on September 1st.
+3rd through 6th Grade – Read at least 6 books this summer and receive 4 tickets* to Cal's opening game against UC Davis on August 31st.

-After signing up, parents will receive a summer reading journal via email.
-The journal will serve as an official voucher for the tickets.
+After signing up, parents will receive a summer reading log via email.
+The log will serve as an official voucher for the tickets.
 After completing the challenge and filling out the journal, students and their families can turn it in to a Cal Ticket Office to receive their tickets.

 *Additional tickets may be purchased alongside the 4 tickets received for completing the challenge.